 Bloody hell, Mum is yelling AGAIN.

 “KEVIN!
-Put that bloody diary down and give me one last hug!”
+Put that diary down and come give me a hug!”

-I keep telling her I’ll be down in a sec, but she’s been shouting up every half hour or so anyway.
-I dunno what she’s so upset about.
-She’ll have the dog for company AND my sister up the road, and that’s more than I’ll have.
-A guilt trip is one journey I DON’T need, thank you very much.
+I keep telling her I’ll be down in a second, but she’s been shouting up for hours.
+I don’t know what she’s getting herself so worked up for, she’ll have the dog for company AND my sister up the road and that’s more than I’ll have.
+A guilt trip is one journey I DON’T want, thank you very much.

 Packing was a nightmare.
-How can anyone predict everything they may or may not need for the foreseeable future?
-Yes, my main rucksack is bigger than my wardrobe, but it took me seven attempts, each time with lower expectations, and it looks like I’m going to have to go without my Playstation, the vast majority of my shoes and the dog.
+How can anyone predict what they might need to cover all eventualities for the next few months?
+Yes, my backsack is taller than my wardrobe, but it can’t hold as much, even with the additional rucksack that zips onto it.
+It’s taken me seven attempts to pack, each time with lower expectations, and it looks like I’m going to have to go without my Playstation, most of my shoes and the dog.
 I just can’t get them in.

 The girls have been saving up for this for over a year, whereas I, on the other hand, have two empty credit cards and the urge to be reckless.